Residential curriculum

 It provides opportunity for students to learn valuable skills for their personal and professional lives.

 Description

 In 1996, at the Student Learning Institute in Harrisonburg, Virginia, a residential curriculum was proposed.
 It was offered as a way for college student affairs divisions to articulate intentional, planned, and structured learning experiences through an established committee.

-In place of a traditional programming model, a residential curriculum utilities a curricular approach that insures student experiences are:
+In place of a traditional programming model, a residential curriculum utilizes a curricular approach that ensures student experiences are: